errnesto/kirby-plugin-webhooks/README.md

 ```

 The config must be stored under the key `Webhooks` as yaml array.
-A single webhook has the following options:
+Every webhook needs the following options:

-- `url`: The URL to post to when a kiry hook is triggered
+- `url`: The URL to post to when a kirby hook is triggered
-- `payload`: The body of the post request (for now only json is supported)
+- `payload`: The body of the post request
 - `triggers`: A comma seperated list of [kirby hooks](https://getkirby.com/docs/reference/system/options/hooks)

 A blueprint to edit the webhooks in the panel could look like this: